fudge-py/fudge/docs/index.rst

   - **Changed**: values in failed comparisons are no longer shortened when too long.
   - **Changed**: :func:`fudge.Fake.calls` no longer trumps expectations (i.e. :func:`fudge.Fake.with_args`)
+  - **Changed**: :func:`fudge.Fake.with_args` is more strict.
+You will now see an error when arguments are not expected yet keyword arguments were expected and vice versa.
+    This was technically a bug but is listed under changes in case you need to update your code.
+Note that you can work with arguments more expressively using the new :mod:`fudge.inspector` functions.
   - Added :mod:`fudge.inspector` for :ref:`working-with-arguments`.
   - Added :func:`fudge.Fake.remember_order` so that order of expected calls can be verified.
   - Added :func:`fudge.Fake.raises` for simulating exceptions